sumanthks-01/Story-Weaver/README.md

 2. **Continue Stories**: Select an active story, see only the latest sentence, and add your own
 3. **Read Complete Stories**: View the full collaborative story once it's built up

-Stories are saved in your browser's localStorage, so they persist between sessions on the same device.
+Stories are saved in Firebase Firestore, making them accessible to all users in real-time.

 ## Tech Stack

 - **Frontend**: React
-- **Storage**: localStorage (browser-based)
+- **Database**: Firebase Firestore
 - **Hosting**: GitHub Pages
+- **Real-time**: Firebase real-time updates

 ## Files to Ignore (.gitignore)